MarkhamLee/computer-vision-demo-reel/README.md

 ### YOLOv8 People counting and tracking

 Counting people as they move past a certain point or "border line" in a video.
 E.g., people going up or down in an escalator.
-The entry/exit data, total number of people in the frame, and FPS is collected into a JSON payload for sharing/transmitting with other systems.
+The entry/exit data, total number of people in the frame, and FPS is collected into a JSON payload for sharing with/transmitting to other systems.

 ![People Counting GIF](images/escalator_count.gif)